Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 $ gcloud --format="value(networkInterfaces[0].accessConfigs[0].natIP)" compute instances describe raddit-instance
 ```

-## Import other GCP resources into Terraform
+## Add other GCP resources into Terraform

 Do you remember how in previous labs we created some GCP resources like SSH project keys and a firewall rule for our application via `gcloud` tool?

-Let's import those into Terraform so that we know for sure those resources are present.
+Let's add those into our Terraform configuration so that we know for sure those resources are present.

 First, delete the SSH project key and firewall rule: